- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 2. The Evaluation Team will review proposals for compliance with the mandatory requirements stated within this RFP.
 Proposals deemed non-responsive will be eliminated from further consideration.

-4. The Evaluation Team will evaluate responsive proposals based on the criteria in Section VI and will select responsive Offeror(s) with the highest total scores as finalist Offeror(s).
-The Evaluation Team will select the finalist Offeror(s) whose proposal(s) is/are most advantageous to EMNRD for award.
-Please note, however, a deficiency in any one factor may be grounds for rejection regardless of overall score
+4. The Evaluation Team will evaluate responsive proposals based on the criteria in Section V and will select responsive Offeror(s} with the highest total scores as finalist Offeror(s).
+The Evaluation Team will select the finalist Offeror(s) whose proposal and references is/are most advantageous to EMNRD, for award.

 VIII.
 CONTACT PERSON AND DUE DATES